gree/observed/README.md

 Observed's extensible design through plugins is inspired by other Ruby projects such as Fluentd.
 People familiar with other Ruby products should feel right at home with Observed.
 As of now it is a highly ambitious and experimental framework with big potential for growth and improvements.

 Observed is (and its plugins should be) stateless.
-This means that it should work in the same manner whether it is run as a daemon or a _oneshot_ application like a regular cron job, as states should be stored outside of the application instance with regards to Observed.
+This means that it should work in the same manner whether it is run as a daemon or a regular cron job, as states should be stored outside of the Observed application instance.

 Observed is intended to be run on Ruby 1.9.3 but should work on Ruby 2.0+ too.

-## Observed is not:
+## What Observed is not
+Observed is not

 -  a monitoring and reporting tool such as New Relic etc. However, Observed can be used for collecting simple metrics via plugins, then pass them on to another full-fledged monitoring or reporting tool.
 -  a log collector like Fluentd.
 Observed can be used to emit event logs to the log collector of your choice, but it does not replace the log collector.
 -  a [job scheduler](http://en.wikipedia.org/wiki/Job_scheduler) (e.g. cron), though it can be integrated with job schedulers to make them trigger Observed to perform jobs.